Eurozone Economic Confidence Rises Unexpectedly

 The industrial sentiment index came in at -5.9, up from -7.3 in July and forecast of -7.5.
 The strong increase in industry confidence partially offset the significant decline observed in July.

-The final consumer sentiment indicator climbed to -7.1 from -6.6 in the previous month.
+The final consumer sentiment indicator fell to -7.1 from -6.6 in the previous month.
 The flash score was -7.1.
 The slight decline reflected the deterioration in households' expectations about the general economic situation.

 The strong increase in retail trade confidence was fueled by more optimistic views on the present business situation and the adequacy of the volume of stocks.
 The index advanced to +0.5 from -0.7 in July.